 If my database instance is unavailable, what happens to my data?

 If you cannot access your Cloud Databases instance, your data is still protected on a redundant SAN.

 How can I access my database instance?

 Cloud Databases provides several options for connecting to your database, giving you complete flexibility in how you access your database.
-For increased security, your database is available only on the Rackspace private network by default.
-However, you can connect to your database by using several methods described at the following links:
+You can connect to your database by using several methods described at the following links:

 Additionally, you can use the Cloud Control Panel, API, or command line interface (CLI) to manage your database instance.
 Some of the features are not available in the Control Panel but can be accessed through API or through the CLI.
 More information about the API and CLI is located in the Cloud Databases API documentation, in both the API developers guide and the getting started guide.